aroberge/friendly-traceback-docs/docs/source/themes.rst

 colours, they are much altered by ConEmu depending on the chosen colour scheme.

-Friendly-traceback default theme using Windows Terminal
+Friendly default theme using Windows Terminal
 --------------------------------------------------------

 .. image:: images/theme_terminal.png